Terminal49/API/docs/In Depth Guides/4-tracking-request-lifecycle.md

  * `unrecognized_response` when we could not parse the response from the shipping line,
  * `shipping_line_unreachable` if the shipping line was unreachable,
  * `internal_processing_error` when we faced other issue,
- * `awaiting_manifest` if the shipping line indidicates a BL number is found, but data is not yet available.
-Or if the requested booking number could not be found.
+ * `awaiting_manifest` if the shipping line indidicates a bill of lading number is found, but data is not yet available, or if the requested booking number could not be found.

 ### Permanent